passivist/GRNLR/Tutorial.md

 Once you are comfortable with your IDE of choice and the Projucer as well as the Plugin-Host you can start by

 ### Making Plans
+Because I started out with a working prototype that had all the functions that I wanted to implement I first thought about which of these functions I wanted to have in the plugin version of the program and which I wanted to discard.